learnk8s/learnk8s.io/src/k8sOnWindows/content.md

----
-layout: post
-title: Getting started with Docker and Kubernetes on Windows 10
-description: ""
-date: 2018-06-05 00:00:00
-categories: docker kubernetes windows
-excerpt: "Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to begin.
-And it doesn't help that installing the software isn't exactly a walk in the park.
-In fact, you should already be a Docker and Kubernetes expert to navigate the options on how to install them.
-But don't worry!
-If you're just starting your journey with containers and Kubernetes on Windows this article is for you.
-You'll learn how to make the right choices when it comes to setting up your development environment on Windows."
-author: "Keith Mifsud"
-image: /blog/installing-docker-and-kubernetes-on-windows/k8s_on_win.jpg
-open_graph:
-  type: article
-  title: Getting started with Docker and Kubernetes on Windows 10
-  image: /blog/installing-docker-and-kubernetes-on-windows/k8s_on_win.jpg
-  description: "Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to begin.
-In this article you'll learn how to make the right choices when it comes to setting up your development environment on Windows."
----

 Getting started with Docker and Kubernetes on Windows can be daunting when you don't know where to begin.

 And it doesn't help that installing the software isn't exactly a walk in the park.